HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/software_support.md

 - **Unsupported Configurations**

     An “Unsupported Configuration” is a combination of HCL Programs and Third Party Software (usually at a specified version, release, fix or specification level) that is known to not work with HCL DX Compose and is therefore not supported.
+Unsupported configurations are detailed on the [HCL DX Compose Limitations](./product_overview/limitations.md) page in the DX Compose Help Center.

     HCL does not provide support for Unsupported Configurations.
 Resolutions to deficiencies or incompatibilities found in Unsupported Configurations are not generally available.